pietraferreira/quartz/content/notes/university/presentation-fyp-final.md

 ---

 **Slide 2: Why Rust?**
 Rust is a modern programming language known for its performance, reliability, and productivity, with a strong emphasis on memory safety and efficient concurrency without a garbage collector.
-Its unique ownership model and zero-cost abstractions allow developers to write high-level, efficient code, effectively managing memory at compile time to prevent common parallel programming issues.
+Its unique ownership model allow developers to write high-level, efficient code, effectively managing memory at compile time to prevent common parallel programming issues.

 However, this complexity introduces a significant learning curve, with developers often citing ownership among Rust's most challenging aspects.

+**Slide 3: The Problem?**
+So as I explained, the complexity of Rust's ownership and borrowing concepts introduces a significant learning curve, making it hard for developers to fully leverage its potential.

+I aim to tackle this challenge by simplifying these critical but complex concepts.
+The goal is to make Rust more accessible and approachable.

+The way I aim to achieve this is through the development of a visualisation tool.
+The tool is designed to elucidate Rust's memory safety mechanisms, such as ownership and borrowing, in an intuitive and interactive manner.
+So basically to transform abstract concepts into tangible visuals.

 ---